pablovegan/Python-tips-tools/README.md

 print(f"{iris.fav_movie = }")  # access the fav_movie attribute of iris
 ```

-_Tip: the `__init__` method should initialize **all** the attributes of the class, even if they are defined inside other methods, case in which you just initialize the attributes to `None`.
+_Tip: `__init__` should initialize **all** the attributes of the class, even if they are defined inside other methods, case in which you just initialize the attributes to `None`.
 This allows anyone to see at a glance all the attributes of your class without having to read through all the code._

 In Python, methods that start and end with the double underscores are called [**special methods**](https://docs.python.org/3/reference/datamodel.html#specialnames) (also called magic methods or _dunder_ methods).
 Special methods are called internally by Python, so they are not meant to be invoked directly by you.
 For example, when you add two integers using the + operator, Python is implicitly calling the `__add__()` method inside the `int` class.